TimGW/Clean-Compose-Example/README.md

 # Things to improve
 * Provide a more structured setup for mapping between models domain/network/database.
 * Improve test coverage.
-* Bundle available data and reload details in background
-* Refactor remote mediator with repository
+* Screenshot testing with paparazzi
 * Cleanup gradle dependencies & refactor to .kts